-Jay Sures is co-president and one of the three managing directors who run and oversee all aspects of leading global entertainment company, United Talent Agency (UTA).
-Spanning five offices with 1,250 employees worldwide, Sures oversees the agency’s television, news broadcasting and speakers' division.
+Jay Sures is Vice Chairman of United Talent Agency (UTA).
+Spanning five offices with over 2,000 employees worldwide, Sures oversees the agency’s television, news broadcasting and speakers' division.
 He has been with the company since its inception in 1991.
-UTA’s prestigious television practice represents Emmy and Golden Globe award-winning creators, actors, writers, producers and directors working in scripted and unscripted formats for broadcast, cable, syndicated, direct to consumer and digital platforms.
+UTA’s prestigious television practice represents Emmy and Golden Globe award-winning creators, actors, writers, producers, and directors working in scripted and unscripted formats for broadcast, cable, syndicated, direct to consumer and digital platforms.
 Sures led UTA’s emergence as the market leader in news and broadcast representation.
 UTA News & Broadcast now represents many of the most prominent and respected news anchors and media personalities in the business today.
 For his career work as a television representative, he was inducted into the Broadcasting & Cable Hall of Fame in 2016.

 Howanitz holds a bachelor’s of arts degree and a bachelor’s of science degree from King’s College in Pennsylvania.